odoe/odoenet/markdown-pages/blog/esm-cdn/index.md

 Another option in using the API is via the [ESM CDN](https://developers.arcgis.com/javascript/latest/install-and-set-up/#es-modules-via-cdn).

 > Before I dive in, let's be very clear.
 This should only be used for prototyping purposes.
 Test out some ideas, demo them, then take those ideas and build a production app in webpack or something.
 Please.
-Lisen to me.
+Listen to me.

 Ok, so [ES Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) can be used across [all the browsers that count](https://caniuse.com/es6-module).
 You can use them by add a script tag with a type of module.